 Range Rover Velar

-The Range Rover Velar is a beautifully designed vehicle that has already been dubbed the world’s most beautiful car.
+The Range Rover Velar is an exquisitely designed vehicle that has already been dubbed the world’s most beautiful car.
 It boasts elegant styling, a raft of of-board technology and all the exhilarating driving dynamics and outstanding off-road capabilities associated with the Land Rover marque.
+Now available with PHEV powertrain.

 The goodDesign, technology, driving dynamics and off-road capabilities